GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 .. image:: _graphics/LS_ldred_ap2_spec1D.png
    :width: 325
    :alt: 1D spectrum for aperture 2

+Since there are only two images, several bad columns, and artifacts remain in the data.
+Many are flagged in the mask, the DQ plane of the output FITS files.
+Flagged pixels are not used in the calculations.
+They do show up in the data when plotted though.
+Correcting for them is a cosmetic step left to the user as the only purpose is to improve the look of the spectra, not the scientific result.

+If you decide to apply a cosmetic correction, you could use the primitive ``applyDQPlane`` (``reduce -r applyDQPlane S20220611S0716_1D``).
+We do not recommend that you do science measurements on a file altered for cosmetic purposes.

 To learn how to plot a 1-D spectrum with matplotlib using the WCS from a Python script, see Tips and Tricks :ref:`plot_1d`.